Irreducible tensor products for alternating groups in characteristic 2: Permutation modules

 \end{proof}

 Note that $Y_{1^2}$ is indecomposable in either case.
-Since $S_{1^2}\subseteq Y_{1^2}$, this module is the unique indecomposable direct summand of $M_{1^2}$ which is not, up to isomorphism, also a direct summand of $M_0$, $M_1$ or $M_2$.
+Since $S_{1^2}\subseteq Y_{1^2}$, this module is the unique indecomposable direct summand of $M_{1^2}$ which is not isomorphic to a direct summand of $M_0$, $M_1$ or $M_2$ and is therefore a Young module.
 The module $\overline{Y}_2$ however is not always indecomposable.

 We will now use the above lemma to study the submodule structure of the endomorphism rings of some irreducible modules.